Itinerary Planning

 In the afternoon you will game drive through Lake Manyara.
 Unlike the more Savanna dominated parks, its groundwater forests give you a delightful change of scenery.
 It is among the top ranked bird destinations in Tanzania, the shores of the lake, encrusted with pink flamingo, attract more than 400 species of birds.
 Large herds of buffalo, cheetah, giraffe and impala roam the lake shores and the forested valley slopes.
 Wildebeest exclusively graze the alkaline grasslands around the lake, and numbers are highest during the dry season.

-• Today we bid you farewell and transfer you to Kilimanjaro Airport, in time for your flight home or to another destination in Africa.
-If you are staying on in Arusha this is where you will make your own arrangements.
+Today we bid you farewell and transfer you to Kilimanjaro Airport, in time for your flight home or to another destination in Africa.

 HIKING SAFARI - 10 DAYS